4 Tips to Getting Financial Aid for Students with Unmarried Parents

 Katie had a difficult enough time just tracking down her dad to talk about the financial aid process.
 When she did talk to him, he refused to fill out any of his financial information.
 She couldn’t figure out why – she assumed he didn’t make much money, but there wasn’t anything Katie could do.
 She wouldn’t be eligible for financial aid at any of the colleges to which she was applying.
 Needless to say, Katie was devastated.

 Most colleges will allow students to petition for a non-custodial financial aid form waiver.
 But these are only granted in extenuating circumstances, for example if a child has not had any support from the non-custodial parent for several years.
 And even for these, students must submit proof of the circumstances.
+There are companies like Irenas Xero bookkeeper in North Shore who can help with the paperwork involved in these circumstances.
+You don’t want to make an emotional mistake and sometimes it’s best to let someone detached do it.

 For many children of unmarried parents like Katie, this just isn’t possible.
 Katie did see her father once in a while and we would sometimes help out with field trip fees or other minor expenses.
 But he did not make himself a part of her or any of her siblings lives.